 The Companies jointly have a long-term lease agreement for 347,618 square feet of space at its corporate headquarters at 101 Huntington Avenue, Boston, Massachusetts.
 Occupancy and rental expense commenced in April 2015 and continues for 15 years and 2 months with options to extend for up to 10 years thereafter.
-The Companies have two non-cancelable agreements to sublease 78,015 of this space through April 2030.
-As of December 31, 2021, the agreements call for future payments to be received through 2030 totaling \$22,053.
+The Companies have two non-cancelable agreements to sublease 65,397 square feet of this space through April 2030.
+As of December 31, 2022, the agreements call for future payments to be received through 2030 totaling \$26,615.